Dougherty Valley High School: Construction (2005–2007)

 An official groundbreaking at the school was held on September 23, 2005, with school board members Nancy Petsuch, Greg Marvel, and San Ramon Mayor H. Abram Wilson in attendance.
 The construction of the school was divided into two phases.
 The first phase, which involved site grading, utilities, and paving, commenced in May 2005 and was completed by January 2006; the second phase, which involved constructing buildings, landscaping and creation of ball fields, commenced in February 2006 and was completed by August 2007.
 In a December 2006 meeting, the San Ramon city council approved the construction of a performing arts center and aquatics center for joint-use between the city and the SRVUSD.
 Total construction took 16 months, five months less than predicted.

 The construction of the school cost approximately $128 million, and the total cost, including inspections and management, was about $150 million.
-The costs of the performing arts center, to which the city contributed $4 million, and the aquatics center, to which the city contributed $9.2 million, were expected to exceed revenues by $400,000 each.
+The costs of the performing arts center, to which the city contributed $4 million, and the aquatics center, to which the city contributed $9.2 million, we're expected to exceed revenues by $400,000 each.

 According to city council member Scott Perkins, "Other cities have stand-alone [aquatic] facilities that cost $35 million.
-Were getting 90 percent of that use for a quarter of the price."
+We're getting 90 percent of that use for a quarter of the price."
 In addition, the city approved the $4 million construction of an independent study school on Dougherty's campus, to replace the area's older independent study school built in the 1970s.
 The expenses of construction were shared between Windemere BLC, Shapell, the school district, and the city of San Ramon.